astronomer/docs/astro/manage-clusters.md

 ## View clusters

-In the Cloud UI, open the **Clusters** tab.
-This tab contains information about all clusters in your Organization.
-The following table contains more information about each available cluster value:
+In the Cloud UI, click the **Clusters** tab to view information about the clusters in your Organization.
+The following table provides descriptions for each cluster value.

 | Value              | Definition                                                                                     |
 | ------------------ | ---------------------------------------------------------------------------------------------- |